alaska Bee wrangler

 WHERE ARE YOU IN ALASKA?

 Each distribution location has the bees available for the bee keeper to pick up..
 You must PRE order and pay for bees in February and March to pick up in April.
 Later orders and last minute orders are more expense due to the extra work and personal needed to complete your order.
 Order early for discounts.
-Anchorage, Fairbanks, Juneau, Ketchikan, Kodiak, Sitka, Petersburg are all main delivery points.
+Anchorage, Fairbanks, Juneau, Ketchikan, Kodiak, Sitka, Petersburg, Wrangell and Bethel are all main delivery points.
 Further locations can be reached by water or small plane to Skagway, Haines, Craig and other island locations.
-Sitka and Petersburg require an 6 to 8 pack minimum to cover the freight.
-Southeast and Kodiak orders require an additional $20.00 per pack for delivery.
+Sitka and Petersburg and Wrangell require an 8 pack minimum to cover the freight.
+Some areas incur additional fees for delivery.

 We Deliver BEES to All areas of Alaska!